The Fool-Proof Guide to Proving and Measuring Employee Training ROI

 - Managers identify and prioritise training needs in the context of their teams’ workload, processes and skillsets.

 - They can provide post-training assessments and observe changes in productivity, quality of output and morale.

 - They can also link training to and define it in terms of measurable business objectives and personal goals for individuals.

 Getting buy-in from managers

 Managers are busy people, but this process is one that can actually make their jobs easier.
 It’ll allow them to better prepare and deliver tasks they already own like performance reviews, career guidance and budget management.
 It will also help them define performance improvements in concrete business terms, because they will be able to contrast results with other results from other departments.
 It’ll also be a joint effort with L&D and HR, so if all else fails, let them know the onus isn’t all on them.

 Not all metrics are created equal.
 Some are broadly applicable and others have their niche.
 Many methods of evaluation follow the Kirkpatrick four-level approach:

 This determines the value training provides per employee and what that employee subsequently brings to your organisation.
-The pertinent questions here are then:

 If you plan your metrics in advance to answer these and include steps to achieve them throughout a plan, then you’ll be able to produce measurable results.